SDGforskning/sdg-strings/SDG14_query_action_WoS.md

       OR "preserv*" OR "support*" OR "ensure" OR "sustain" )
       NEAR/3
-          ( ("ocean$" NEAR/3 "health$")
-          OR
             (
-              ("ecosystem$" OR "habitat$" OR "environment*")
-              NEAR/3 ("health$" OR "recovery" OR "service$" OR "functioning" OR "function$" OR "quality") )
+              ("ocean$" OR "ecosystem$" OR "habitat$" OR "environment*") NEAR/3 ("health$" OR "recovery" OR "service$" OR "functioning" OR "function$" OR "quality") )
           OR "resilien*"
           OR "water quality"
-          OR "biodiversity" OR "species diversity" OR "functional diversity" OR "genetic diversity" OR "key species" OR "keystone species" OR "foundation species" OR "habitat forming species" OR "productivity" OR "food production" OR "fish stock$" )
+          OR "biodiversity" OR "biological diversity" OR "species diversity" OR "functional diversity" OR "genetic diversity" OR "taxonomic diversity"
+          OR "key species" OR "keystone species" OR "foundation species" OR "habitat forming species" OR "productivity" OR "food production" OR "fish stock$" )